 Hungarian American Community Affairs

-- Organized the traditional end-of-year Coalition events on December 2012, in Washington, DC.
-The events include a White House Briefing, the annual Mikulás Dinner, and the Board and Annual Meetings.
-The keynote speaker at the Mikulás Dinner was His Excellency Dr. Tamás Fellegi Former Minister of National Development of Hungary – Managing Partner, Euroatlantic Solutions.
+- Organized the traditional end-of-year Coalition events on December 2014, in Washington, DC.
+The events include a White House Briefing, the annual Mikulás Dinner, and the Annual and Board Meetings.
+The keynote speaker at the Mikulás Dinner was the Dr. György Schöpflin, Member of the European Parliament.